Aaron Brooks (wrestler): 2023–2024

 Brooks then opted to return to Penn State for a fifth and final season, as the NCAA offered an extra year of eligibility to any student athlete rostered during the COVID-19 shortened 2020–2021 season and was again a National Champion at 197 lbs.
 Now up at 197 pounds, Brooks added a Journeymen Classic title to his resume and racked up an 11–0 dual meet record during regular season.

 In the postseason, Brooks repeated his 2023 Big Ten title run, handling his three opponents bonus-points losses to claim the championship.
 Following the tournament, he was named the Big Ten Wrestler of the Year.
-Brooks then swept through the NCAA Tournament field, posting two technical falls and two falls before defeating Trent Hidlay 6-1 in the NCAA Final.
+Brooks then swept through the NCAA Tournament field, posting two technical falls and two falls before defeating Trent Hidlay 6–1 in the NCAA Final.
 With his victory, Brooks became just the seventh wrestler to win four NCAA titles and was named the tournament's Most Outstanding Wrestler.
 On April 1, 2024, Brooks was awarded the Hodge Trophy as the nation's top collegiate wrestler.

 Post-collegiate career

 2024

 In April, Brooks competed at the US Olympic Team Trials, where after defeating multiple-time NCAA champions Alex Dieringer and Zahid Valencia, as well as Connor Mirasola, he advanced to the best-of-three finals, where he would rematch teammate and Olympic and two-time World champion David Taylor.
 He knocked off Taylor two times in a row to upset him and earn the right to represent the United States at the 2024 Summer Olympics in August, as a US Olympic Team Member.

 In August, Brooks made his Olympic debut at the 2024 Summer Olympics in Paris.
 On the first day, Brooks defeated two-time World medalist Azamat Dauletbekov from Kazakhstan and U20 World champion Hayato Ishiguro from Japan to make the semifinals, where he fell to eventual gold medalist Magomed Ramazanov from Bulgaria, after losing his lead in the closing seconds of the bout.
 The next day, Brooks contested the bronze-medal match, defeating Javrail Shapiev from Uzbekistan to earn bronze.

+In February 2026, Brooks was issued with a two-year ban backdated to June 2025 for an anti-doping rule violation after testing positive for unintentional use of DHEA.
+DHEA is an over-the-counter supplement but is banned by USADA.
+Brooks purchased it and began taking it five days after being released from hospital with double pneumonia, discovering roughly two weeks later that it was a prohibited substance.